Sapein/Scout/README.md

 - SQLAlchemy v2.0

 ## Quick Start
-To quickly get started with Nerris, you first need to register a bot with discord and get the API Key.
-After that, you can take `default_config.toml` and create a copy named `nerris.toml` and put the API key in the config file.
+To quickly get started with Scout, you first need to register a bot with discord and get the API Key.
+After that, you can take `default_config.toml` and create a copy named `scout.toml` and put the API key in the config file.

 After that, you need to fill out the config file for use, and then simply install the package with `python -m pip install .`.
-You can then start Nerris with `python3 -m Nerris.nerris`.
+You can then start Scout with `python3 -m Scout.scout`.

 For a more 'robust' setup please see the documentation.